faniabdullah/premierLeague--lite/README.md

 * **Save favorite team**,
 you can save your favorite team with one click, your favorites will be shown on the favorite tab (Love icon on the top right)

+* **Dark - Light Mode**,
+you can save your favorite team with one click, your favorites will be shown on the favorite tab (Love icon on the top right)

 ## Built with
 * [Materialize CSS](https://materializecss.com/)
 * [Workbox](https://developers.google.com/web/tools/workbox)